 - Instead of having to buy multiple sofas, loveseats, or armchairs to get the seating you need, this one piece of furniture will take care of all of the seating needs for your living room or family room.

-- It can be pushed into the corner of the room to maximize the space, or pulled out from the wall to give the room a more unique look and a focal point.
+- It can be pushed into the corner of the room to maximize the available space, or pulled out from the wall to give the room a more unique look and a focal point.
+They are excellent couch alternatives as well.

 - Most are covered in either microfiber or leather and are very comfortable to sit on as well as easy to clean.
 This makes them ideal for a busy home with kids who may spill while they are sitting.